 - Pour into a glass and enjoy right away while cold.

-- Extra protein: add 1 serving of your preferred vanilla or unflavored protein powder.
+- Extra protein: add 1 serving of vanilla protein powder.
+I use Orgain Vanilla Protein, which is great in smoothies!
 You can also add an additional 1/2 cup of plain Greek yogurt to increase the protein content.

 - Can I make this as a cocktail?
 Yes.
 Simply add 1 oz. of coconut rum, like Malibu to your smoothie and blend with the rest of the ingredients.